In shell #1:

 ./rebar3 as mim1 compile

-When the above command finished, the code can be reloaded on the server by:
+When the above command finishes, the code can be reloaded on the server by:

 1. loading new module(s) in the node's shell, f.e.